ansible/workshops/exercises/ansible_network/3-facts/README.md

 ## Takeaways

-* The [ansible-doc](https://docs.ansible.com/ansible/latest/cli/ansible-doc.html) command will allow you access to documentation without an internet connection.
+* The `ansible-navigator :doc` command will allow you access to documentation without an internet connection.
 This documentation also matches the version of Ansible on the control node.
 * The [cisco.ios.facts module](https://docs.ansible.com/ansible/latest/collections/cisco/ios/ios_config_module.html) gathers structured data specific for Cisco IOS.
 There are relevant modules for each network platform.
 For example there is a junos_facts for Juniper Junos, and a eos_facts for Arista EOS.
 * The [debug module](https://docs.ansible.com/ansible/latest/modules/debug_module.html) allows an Ansible Playbook to print values to the terminal window.